This is a TransferWise review. One of the best services I found for sending money abroad safely and almost for free.

 TransferWise, a revolutionary fintech startup, has changed the rules of international money transfers for good, revealing banks’ unfair & hidden fees.

-TransferWise is a currency exchange service for the next generation, lead by the charismatic and youthful founders Kristo Käärmann and Taavet Hinrikus (ex Skype and PayPal).
+TransferWise is a currency exchange service for the next generation, founded by ex Skype and PayPal Kristo Käärmann and Taavet Hinrikus.

 Over £500 million is transferred with TransferWise every month – which means the users are saving more than £22 million each month.